 Does self‑testing replace manual testing in NYC?

-No—it automates the required tests and makes results obvious.
-You’ll still maintain a simple log and correct faults.
+No. It automates the checks and makes outcomes obvious; you still keep a simple log and correct faults promptly.

 Are self‑diagnostic signs approved everywhere in NYC?

-Yes, provided the unit is UL 924 listed, uses the right legend and housing, and its diagnostics don’t block normal access or visibility.
+Yes—provided the unit is UL 924 listed, uses the required legend/color/housing, and diagnostics don’t block normal access or visibility.

 Can I use self‑testing combos (EXIT + heads) above doors?

-Yes—ensure the EXIT legend meets NYC specs and the heads provide code-required egress illumination.
+Yes—ensure the EXIT legend meets NYC building code exit signs expectations and the heads provide code‑required egress illumination.

 Next steps